 f-Block Chemical Elements Lanthanum and Actinium

 f block elements appear in two chemical series like 4f blocks and 5f blocks names as lanthanides or rare earth and actinides or actinoids in the periodic table.
 Lanthanides in f-block chemical elements constitute the first inner transition series while actinides constitute the second inner transition series in chemistry.
-The electronic configuration of the f-block chemical elements or lanthanum and actinium has done by filling electron in deep-seated 4f and 5f orbital with the increasing atomic number.
+The electronic configuration of the f-block chemical elements or lanthanum and actinium has been done by filling electrons in deep-seated 4f and 5f orbital with the increasing atomic number.
 The trivalent oxidation state of all f-block chemical elements or lanthanides and actinides is a stable or common oxidation state.

 Chemical Properties of f-block Elements